A Survey of Embodied AI: From Simulators to Research Tasks: Research in Embodied AI

 Another work presents a modular architecture for simultaneous mapping and target-driven navigation in indoors environments \cite{georgakis2019simultaneous}.
 In this work, the authors build upon MapNet \cite{henriques2018mapnet} to include 2.5D memory with semantically-informed features and train a LSTM for the navigation policy.
 They show that this method outperforms a learned LSTM policy without a map \cite{mousavian2019visual} in previously unseen environments.

 With the introduction of the \emph{Habitat Challenge} in 2019 and its standardized evaluation, dataset and sensor setups, the more recent approaches have been evaluated with the \emph{Habitat Challenge 2019}.
 The first work comes from the team behind Habitat, and uses the PPO algorithm, the actor-critic model structure and a CNN for producing embeddings for visual inputs.
-An ablation study is done with different sensors like the depth and RGB-D sensors to set a Reinforcement Learning baseline for the \emph{Habitat Challenge 2019}.
-It is observed that the depth sensor alone outperforms the other sensor setups and learning-based approaches outperformed classic approaches for point navigation when the agent has more learning steps and data.
 A follow-up work provides an ``existence proof" that near-perfect results can be achieved for the point navigation task for agents with a GPS, a compass and huge learning steps (2.5 billion steps as compared to Habitat's first PPO work with 75 million steps) in unseen environments in simulations \cite{wijmans2019dd}.
 Specifically, the best agent's performance is within 3-5$\%$ of the shortest path oracle.
 This work uses a modified PPO with Generalized Advantage Estimation \cite{schulman2015high} algorithm that is suited for distributed reinforcement learning in resource-intensive simulated environments, namely the Decentralized Distributed Proximal Policy Optimization (DD-PPO).
 At every time-step, the agent receives an egocentric observation (depth or RGB), gets embeddings with a CNN, utilizes its GPS and compass to update the target position to be relative to its current position, then finally outputs the next action and an estimate of the value function.
-The experiments show that the agents continue to improve for long time, and the results nearly match that of a shortest-path oracle.
+The experiments show that the agents continue to improve for a long time, and the results nearly match that of a shortest-path oracle.